-- Number of tenants paying by direct debit as a percentage of all tenants - Arrears by Rent Income Officer area - Number of Notices of Possession served - Number of court applications for rent arrears - Number of evictions for rent arrears - UC claims and associated debt - Former tenant debt - Rent written off - 4.1.2.
+- Number of tenants paying by direct debit as a percentage of all tenants - Arrears by Rent Income Officer area - Number of Notices of Possession served - Number of court applications for rent arrears - Number of evictions due to rent arrears - UC claims and percentage of tenancies in arrears. - Former tenant debt - Rent written off - 4.1.2.
 PIs are benchmarked using the HouseMark, benchmarking service.
-This provides a measure of service area performance and VFM when compared against other housing organizations. - 4.1.3.
+This provides a measure of service area performance and VFM when compared against other housing organisations. - 4.1.3.
 Informal benchmarking is undertaken through groups such as the Midlands Best Practice Group, Northamptonshire Housing Management Forum and HQN Rent Income Excellence Network. - 4.1.4.
 Each Rent Income Officer is provided an individual arrears target.
 Performance against target is monitored weekly and managed through NPH's performance management framework. - 4.1.5.
 Regular validation of performance information provides assurance of data quality.